 While you may know that OSINT is the collection and analysis of data from public sources, it should be noted that it differs from Research, as the latter applies the “process of intelligence to create tailored knowledge supportive of a specific decision by a specific individual or group.”

-List of Best Open Source Intelligence (OSINT) Tools
+List of Best Open Source Intelligence (OSINT) Tools in 2021

 Shodan is one of the primary tools of every security researcher for scanning the internet.
 It’s a robust search engine for IoT devices like the embedded security camera, sensors, databases, etc. Shodan’s search is based on the hope that organizations worldwide may publicly expose some of their infrastructures.